ryankinnard/Some-Trails/README.md

 The following  functionality is implemented:

 - [X] User can sign up to create a new account.
-- [X] User can log in and log of their account.
+- [X] User can log in and log out of their account.
-- [X] User can get hiking ability level based on input
+- [X] User can get hiking ability level based on input.
 - [X] User can take search for nearby hiking trails.
 - [X] User can use "just for you" feature to find trails suited for their ability.
 - [X] User can view gear reccommendations for each hike.